-Despite being so far ahead of release date, we've already got an idea of what Google's next flagship might look like.
+We've already got an idea of what Google's next flagship might look like, too.
 Jon Prosser at Front Page Tech is claiming that this is the first official prototype of the Pixel 5XL:

 This would be a huge design change from the Pixel 4 and 4 XL, with what looks like a raised camera module in a more central position on the back of the photo.
 The arrangement of the triple cameras may invite ridicule due to its likeness to a shocked face, but this will clearly be Google's intention if it sticks with this design.